yelshora1/heston-exotic-valuation-engine/README.md

-# Pryce Exotic Options Platform
+# Heston-calibrated pricing engine for exotic options

-Pryce is a Python research environment for calibrating the Heston stochastic volatility model and pricing a curated set of exotic options.
-It combines a reproducible Monte Carlo engine, semi-analytic valuation routines, and turnkey data acquisition so that quantitative researchers can experiment with full pricing workflows end-to-end.
+This repository provides a consistent pipeline for calibrating the Heston stochastic volatility model to market data and using those calibrated parameters to price a wide range of exotic derivatives.
+The engine supports Asian, Barrier (knock-in/out), Chooser, and Compound options, with flexible path-generation backends and visualizations for payoff surfaces, P&L profiles, and strategy composition.
 ## Key Capabilities

 - **Market data ingestion** – downloads option chains and underlying prices directly from Yahoo Finance with reproducible filtering logic.